Do Typewritten Wills Have To Be Witnessed If They Are Notarized?

 DIY Planning Is Fraught With Risk

-Her mother’s primary objective in writing her Will was ensuring that the children of a deceased child, from whom she was estranged, did not inherit any portion of her estate.
+Her mother’s primary objective in writing her Will was ensuring that the children of a deceased child, with whom she had no contact, did not inherit any portion of her estate.

 When she signed her Will in front of a notary, she likely thought she had covered her bases.
 Unfortunately, because she did not know what she didn’t know, the Will is not valid.
-Therefore, the Texas intestacy statutes will control, which means that her estranged grandchildren will inherit part of her estate.
+As a result, the Texas intestacy statutes will control, which means that her estranged grandchildren will inherit part of her estate.

 The situation above illustrates the benefits of having a lawyer legal advice.
 A lawyer would have explained the requirements of a valid Will, ensured that the Will was in the correct form, and made sure she signed the Will properly.